shaneaevans/europython-scraping-demo/README.md

-# europython-scraping-demo
+Demo scraping code for europython 2015 talk

-demo scraping code for europython 2015 talk
+Each python file scrapes speakers from the 2015 europython website and writes json